mhart/awscred/README.md

 ### awscred.loadCredentialsFromIniFile
 ### awscred.loadRegionFromIniFile
 ### awscred.loadRegionFromIniFileSync
+### awscred.loadCredentialsFromHttp
 ### awscred.loadCredentialsFromEc2Metadata
+### awscred.loadCredentialsFromEcs
 ### awscred.loadProfileFromIniFile
 ### awscred.loadProfileFromIniFileSync

-Individual methods to load credentials and region from different sources
+Individual methods to load credentials and region from different sources.
+`loadCredentialsFromHttp` will choose between `loadCredentialsFromEc2Metadata` and `loadCredentialsFromEcs` depending on whether the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` environment variable is set (as it is on ECS).

 ### awscred.merge(obj, [options], cb)